Stairs for Your Tiny Home

 Local Help in Portland

-Most homes require a set of stairs at the entry or to the covered porch.
-Because many homeowners prefer to keep costs lower and build their own stairs, stair construction is not included in the base home price.
+Most homes need a set of stairs at the entry or to the covered porch.
+Because many homeowners prefer to keep costs lower and build their own, stair construction is not included in the base home price.

-However, we know that not everyone wants to tackle that project themselves.
-To make things easier, our team is happy to build stairs during the warranty visit if scheduled in advance.
+Not everyone wants to tackle that project themselves.
+To make it easier, our team is happy to build stairs during the warranty visit if scheduled in advance.

 The pricing below reflects the materials and time required to build safe, properly supported stairs.